 - Streaming logs: These logs are a superset of the logs in Airflow.
 To

 You can also use logs-based metrics in Monitoring to set up alerting policies, for example to health check your Cloud Composer environment.
 Logging and Monitoring quotas apply.
-To learn about Stackdriver Logging and Stackdriver Monitoring for your Cloud Composer environment, see Monitoring environments in Stackdriver.
+To learn about Cloud Logging and Cloud Monitoring for your Cloud Composer environment, see Monitoring environments using Cloud Monitoring.